manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Regression.md

 #### 18. Standard Deviation vs Standard error

 The standard error (SE) of a statistic (usually an estimate of a parameter) is the standard deviation of its sampling distribution or an estimate of that standard deviation.

+#### 19. Disadvantages of linear regression

+- Linear regressions are sensitive to outliers.
+- Linear regressions are meant to describe linear relationships between variables.
+(However, this can be compensated by transforming some of the parameters with a log, square root, etc. transformation.)
+- Linear regression assumes that the data are independent.